ZetangForward/CSA-GEC/bert-gec/README.md

 # CSA-Grammatical-Error-Correction
-This is the instruction for reproducing the score of bert-gec model.
+This is the instruction for reproducing the performance of bert-gec model with our **CSA** method.

 ## Environment Setup
-Place follow the original [paper](https://github.com/kanekomasahiro/bert-gec) (bert-gec) to setup the environment.
+Place follow the original paper [bert-gec](https://github.com/kanekomasahiro/bert-gec) to setup the environment.

 ## How to reproduce the results